k8stooling/helm-echo/README.md

 This is a very simple helm chart to deploy a quick echo service with jmalloc/echo-server.

-It is setting securityContext and resources by default, so that you spare some iterations on restricted environments.
+It is setting securityContext, resources and networkpolicy by default, so that you spare some iterations on restricted environments.

 A simple values file looks like this to enable ingress: